-10 TTI TECHNICAL EQUIPMENT
+TTI TECHNICAL EQUIPMENT

-There are various modern laptop computers in the Institute available both for general use and for CASINO practical sessions.
+There are various modern laptop computers in the Institute available for general use.
 Most offer some recent version of OpenSuse or Ubuntu Linux, with only a few left (those kept out of the hands of our anti-Microsft activist Pablo) still able to dual boot into Windows XP/Vista/7.
-The practical sessions will be run under Linux.
-Though not really necessary you may bring your own laptop if you wish.
-It would help if you could set up a Fortran (95) compiler on it before arriving at the school (we recommend both GNU's gfortran and Intel's free ifort compiler - available for download on their website).
-If you're a dedicated Windows user and you bring your own laptop, you also need to set up the Cygwin environment on it, see Q. A11 of the online FAQ: http://vallico.net/casinoqmc/faqs/.
-Please be careful of the electrics when plugging in your own machine in order to avoid shorting out the projector etc. - in fact, it's better to ask where to do so.
-Note that most of the available plug sockets in the lecture hall are of the English type, though some Italian ones are available.
+You may of course bring your own laptop if you wish.
+Please be careful of the dodgy electrics when plugging in your own machine in order to avoid shorting out the projector etc. - in fact, it's better to ask where to do so.
+Note that most of the available plug sockets in the lecture hall are of the English type though some Italian ones are available.

 All internet connections are made - via a dish on the roof - through a high quality wireless network (the TTI infrastructure was comprehensively upgraded in June 2014).
-In fact, because of the wide area covered by the monastery complex and because of its ancient 5 feet thick stone walls, there are actually 5 wireless networks on different frequencies (which cooperate and do some clever balancing tricks.
-The SSIDs are 'TTI_Church', 'TTI_1', 'TTI_2', 'TTI_3', and 'TTI_5' with a common WEP password 'vallicochurch'.
+In fact, because of the wide area covered by the monastery and because of its ancient 5 feet thick stone walls, there are actually 4 wireless networks on different frequencies (which cooperate and do some clever balancing tricks via a very clever box with flashing lights in the attic).
+The SSIDs are "TTI_Church', "TTI_1', "TTI_2', and "TTI_3' with a common WEP password 'vallicochurch'.
 If any particular laptop appears not to be connected to the network, then right click on the wireless icon in the bottom left-hand corner (OpenSuse Linux) or top-right (Ubuntu) and click on the 'TTI_Church' connection.

-Apart from computers and networking devices, we also have the following equipment available for conference participants to use:
+Apart from computers and networking devices, we also have the following equipment available:

 - A HP Laserjet black and white printer (on a wireless print server at 10.0.4.10, so one can print from anywhere in the Institute).
-The relevant print queue is called 'hp'. - Canon Pixma ip4000 colour inkjet printer at the back of the church directly connected to (usually) tti22. - Sony photo printer for instant printing of your photographs (you can plug in your camera directly no need to go through a laptop accepts all memory card formats that I am aware of).
-Note that we have limited supplied of the expensive paper and ribbons, so try not to print off your entire collection. - Epson Perfection 4990 scanner (usually upstairs in main building near MDT's desk) - A3 laminator - Guillotine - Digital camera - A HD video camera - Four or five USB memory sticks (labelled TTI) - A supply of writeable CD-Rs, CD-RWs and DVD-Rs. - The usual stationery and staples etc..
+The relevant print queue is called 'hp'. - Canon Pixma ip4000 colour inkjet printer - Hi-Ti Transphotable and Sony photo printers for instant printing of your photographs (you can plug in your camera directly - no need to go through a laptop - accepts all memory card formats that I am aware of).
+Note that we have limited supplied of the expensive paper and ribbons, so try not to print off your entire collection. - Epson Perfection 4990 scanner (usually upstairs in main building near MDT's desk). - A3 laminator - Guillotine - A HD video camera - Four or five USB memory sticks (labelled TTI) - A supply of writeable CD-Rs, CD-RWs and DVD-Rs. - The usual stationery, staples, paper..